torsday/notebook/ops/ldap.md

 # Lightweight Directory Access Protocol *(LDAP)*

+A protocol that defines the method by which directory data is accessed.
+Necessarily, it also defines and describes how data is represented in the directory service (the Data (Information) Model).
+Finally, it defines how data is loaded (imported) into and saved (exported) from a directory service (using LDIF).
+LDAP does not define how data is stored or manipulated.
+Data storage and access methods are automagical processes as far as the standard is concerned and are generally handled by back-end modules (typically using some form of transaction database) within any specific LDAP implementation.

 * A directory service protocol.
 * Runs on a layer above the TCP/IP stack.
 * Provides a mechanism for CRUD operations on internet directories.